corescopic/docs/docs/tracking-code/modules/developing-modules.md

 </script>
 ```

 In your module, you may access the current corescopic tracker using `window[corescopicName].api`.
-Additional information about using the corescopic tracker API will be provided in the future.